Court / Presiding Judge

 The defendants were charged with leaking important national security documents from Egypt’s General and Military Intelligence, the Armed Forces, National Security, and the Administrative Control Authority to Qatar.

-Among the defendants in this case were Morsi, his secretary, his office manager, a documentary film producer, a Misr25 producer, an EgyptAir flight attendant, a university assistant, and a student.
-Defendants on trial in absentia included a Rassd News reporter, an Al Jazeera program executive, and the head of Al Jazeera’s news sector.
-The list of witnesses included but were not limited to former head of the president’s office Mustafa Talaat, former minister of interior Muhammad Ibrahim, and former chief of the Republican Guard Muhammad Zaki.
+Among the defendants in this case were former president Morsi, his secretary, his office manager, a documentary film producer, a Misr25 producer, an EgyptAir flight attendant, a university assistant, and a student.
+Defendants on trial in absentia included a Rassd News reporter, an Al Jazeera program executive, and the head of Al Jazeera’s news department.
+The list of witnesses included former head of the president’s office Mustafa Talaat, former minister of interior Muhammad Ibrahim, and former commander of the Republican Guard Major General Muhammad Zaki.
+In June 2019, Morsi collapsed and died during a court hearing in the Espionage Case; during his detention, he was reportedly kept in solitary confinement, was not allowed to receive vistors, and did not receive adequate medical care for serious health issues, including diabetes.

 Legal & Judicial Implications